-The Inexpensive & Eco-Friendly Giftwrapping Trick (3 Effective Ways)
+Inexpensive and Eco-Friendly Giftwrapping Tricks (3 Effective Ways)

-What's the Best Way to Wrap Gifts in an Eco-Friendly Way?
+What's the Most Eco-Friendly Way to Wrap Gifts?

 Reuse old magazines!
 I've found that you can wrap pretty much any shape, from cylinders to books, with just a bit of creativity.
 I demonstrate several different wrapping techniques below.

 I love Christmas!
 The holidays are such a wonderful time to be with family, enjoy special movies, music and books, and eat many yummy treats.
 I love celebrating Jesus' arrival, peace on earth, and a promise fulfilled.
 Just as that was God’s amazing gift to us, we also get to exchange gifts with those we love!

 I remember when I was younger, other children would talk about how much they loved their birthdays because of the presents.
 I always argued that Christmas was far better because everyone received gifts instead of just one person.
 Before you think me too altruistic, I had two siblings that were very close in age to me, so Christmas meant three times as many toys coming into the house.